 There are many avenues small employers can choose to access health insurance for their employees.
 But they are not all created equal — some are pricier than others!
 We’ve pulled together a few cost-saving tips to help you offer affordable employee health benefits without sacrificing quality.

-3 tips for cutting small business health insurance costs
+3 tips for cutting small business health insurance costs3 tips for cutting small business health insurance costs

 1. Self-funded plans with level funding